 - Legends of the Fall

-Music plays a large role in my life now, but that wasn’t always the case.
-When I was a tween and teen, I listened on the rare occasion to my dad’s records.
-My favorite was Steppenwolf.
-In college, I began to listen to contemporary music and was a fan of Matchbox Twenty, Train, Savage Garden, Sugar Ray, Maroon 5 and Nickelback.
+Music plays a large role in Melina’s life now, but that wasn’t always the case.
+When she was a tween and teen, she listened on the rare occasion to her dad’s records.
+Her favorite was Steppenwolf.
+In college, she began listening to contemporary music and was a fan of Matchbox Twenty, Train, Savage Garden, Sugar Ray, Maroon 5 and Nickelback.

-In my mid-20s, I had cable television for the first time and discovered music videos (which in those days were still played on a channel called Fuse).
-These introduced me to a variety of artists I previously had not been exposed to, and I was hooked.
+In her mid-20s, she had cable television for the first time and discovered music videos (which in those days were still played on a channel called Fuse).
+These introduced her to a variety of artists she previously had not been exposed to, and she was hooked.

-I’ve heard it said that as we age, we prefer softer, more mellow music.
-For me, the opposite has been true.
-I have sought harder music as I’ve aged and faced life’s challenges.
+She has heard it said that as we age, we prefer softer, more mellow music.
+For Melina, the opposite has been true.
+She has sought harder music as she’s aged and faced life’s challenges.

-The following bands are those that I have never grown tired of, despite having heard their songs for more than 15 years.
+The following bands are those that she has never grown tired of, despite having heard their songs for the past 15+ years.